Tips and recommendations

 The conditions must be right

-Detail resolution is measured in ppi (pixel per inch).
-This value describes the distance between the individual pixels and is therefore also called pixel density.
-To come back to the rule of thumb: the higher the pixel density, the finer the details that can be displayed on the monitor and the sharper the image.
+The measure of detail resolution is ppi (pixels per inch), i.e. pixels per inch.
+This value describes the distance between the individual pixels and is therefore also referred to as pixel density.
+The rule of thumb is: the higher the pixel density, the finer the details that can be displayed on the monitor and the sharper the image display.

-Some users shy away from high-resolution monitors because they are concerned that the higher detail resolution also means that the font or the menus and user interfaces will be smaller.
-While this phenomenon was indeed associated with high pixel density in the early days of 4K monitors, this problem is now a thing of the past.
-Software manufacturers of operating systems and programs now offer scaling functions that allow you to scale fonts and menus to your preferences, giving you the benefit of a sharp display without having to compromise on your usual font size.
+Some users shy away from high-resolution monitors because they are concerned that the higher detail resolution will also reduce the size of the typeface or user interface.
+This problem is now a thing of the past.
+Operating systems and programs offer scaling functions that allow you to enlarge fonts and menus according to your preferences.
+This allows you to enjoy a sharp display without having to sacrifice your usual font size.

 We recommend the following resolutions for the individual screen sizes: